 |Third(MAC Only)||Anytime during beginning practice and advance practice semesters.||On an as-needed basis per student outcome assessment.||Complete remediation intensive practice with program faculty per program faculty, facilitators and clinical preceptor evaluations.|

-The Wake Forest University Department of Counseling is excited to offer the MA Counseling and MA Human Services degree programs through online delivery.
+The Wake Forest University Department of Counseling is excited to offer the MA Counseling degree program through online delivery.

 Below is state specific information pertinent to Online Campus students living in the states listed.

-*Please note that this list is NOT comprehensive and it is the responsibility of the student to periodically review the requirements for licensure in the state in which they reside and/or plan to seek licensure.
+*Please note that students are advised to periodically review the requirements for licensure in the state in which they reside and/or plan to seek licensure.

 Wake Forest University’s online Counseling programs are exempt from authorization requirements under AS 14.48 because the program is online or distance delivered and does not have a physical presence in the state.
 20 AAC 17.900 (a)(12) defines physical presence as presence of a facility, faculty, or staff within the state; in this paragraph, ‘faculty’ and ‘staff’ do not include site supervisors or mentors for local internships or practica, or adjunct personnel.